RunestoneInteractive/RunestoneServer/source/PythonTurtle/helloturtle.rst

                 :identifier: e928a562a4f5c41f9892c9bfc4a1d5883

 #.
-Create a turtle, and assign it to a variable.
-When you print its type,
-    what do you get?
+Create a turtle and assign it to a variable.
+When you print its type, what do you get?

    .. actex:: ex_3_12